tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 <p>I started with my Linux adventure with Ubuntu.
 It gave me a respite from vendor-lock that's common with Microsoft Windows.
 Ubuntu gave me an out-of-the box usable system with a simplified installer and a clean interface of Unity (Ok!
 Some people hate it) which made me feel at home.
 As my familiarity with Linux grew, I found user-friendliness impeding to my learning.
 So I began searching for a new Linux disto until I fell in love with Arch Linux. </p>

-Arch Linux as it says is focused on simplicity, minimalism and code elegance.
-I soon found that installing Arch Linux was like a lego game.
-You need to create foundation and tie other pieces together until they make sense while reading the `manual`.
-However building Arch Linux is more simple than building a car in lego.<!-- truncate_here -->
+Arch Linux is focused on simplicity, minimalism and code elegance.
+I soon found that installing Arch Linux was like a Lego game.
+You need to do little digging and tie other pieces together until they make sense while still reading the  <a href="https://wiki.archlinux.org/index.php/Beginners%27_guide" target="_blank">manual</a>.
+However building a usable Arch Linux is more simple than building a house in Lego.<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>